netsiphd/netrd/CONTRIBUTING.md

 The best way to send feedback is to open an issue at https://github.com/netsiphd/netrd/issues.

-If you are proposing to add a distance metric, reconstruction algorithm, or dynamical process, see more details below.
+If you are proposing to implement a distance metric, reconstruction algorithm, or dynamical process, see more details below.

 If you are proposing a feature not directly related to implementing a new method: